turboapps/docs/reference/turboscript/a-spoon_script.md

-## SpoonScript
+## TurboScript

 Turbo command processor can act as an automated builder by reading instructions from a `.me` file to create a new image.
-Turbo Shell can act as an interactive interpreter of SpoonScript.
+Turbo Shell can act as an interactive interpreter of TurboScript.

 A `.me` script is a text file containing a set of **instructions** that the Turbo command processor or the Turbo Shell follows to create a container.
 In Turbo command processor, at the end of the script, a new image is created from the container and the container is deleted.

-The syntax of a SpoonScript generally follows the pattern:
+The syntax of a TurboScript generally follows the pattern:

 	instruction <arg 1> <arg 2> ...
 	instruction <arg 1> <arg 2> ...